hellowhirl/mastering-git/README.md

 - it is common practice to click 'Delete branch' after merging
   - if mistake was made we can always click 'Restore branch'
 - clean up our lcoal environment with `git remote prune origin`

+### Resolving Conflicts

+"This branch has conflicts that must be resolved"

+- we can use the coommand line, or the GitHub user interface
+  - on command line: just like before
+  - on GitHub:
+    - delete the markers, make the chnages, then click `[Mark as resolved]`
+    - commit changes onto the target branch (before the merge) and click `[Commit merge]`
+    - Finally we can click `[Merge pull request]`